IN-PERSON and virtual sessions

 Populations that can benefit

-- Autism, Learning disabilities, ADD, ADHD
+- People with autism, developmental disabilities, ADD, or ADHD

 - Veterans

-- Cancer or other illnesses
+- People affected by cancer or other chronic illnesses

-- LGBTQ+ community
+- Members of the LGBTQ+ community

 Where it takes place